 A hotshot pilot serving the Resistance on D'Qar.
 After the Battle of Starkiller Base, C'ai becomes Poe Dameron's wingman and aides him in his efforts to keep the Resistance alive during the First Order's pursuit of their fleet.

-- Ace Pilot: Although he can't quite keep up with Poe, C'ai is a capable pilot in his own right, having survived Starkiller Base and the Battle of Cait.
+- Ace Pilot: Although he can't quite keep up with Poe, C'ai is a capable pilot in his own right, having survived Starkiller Base, the Battle of Cait, and the Battle of Exogol.

 - Ascended Extra: He was an unnamed Abednedo pilot in the background of The Force Awakens, but becomes Poe's wingman and fellow conspirator in the next film.